 Tests were carried out with small GPRs at the crossing of Vesivärava, F. R. Faehlmanni and Wiedemanni streets.
 For high-quality data, the entire crossing was scanned with radars in longitudinal and perpendicular directions.
-Scanning in both directions is necessary when small devices are used so that, incidentally, communication lines running in the exact same direction as the scanning is performed are not missed between the two scan lines.
+Scanning in both directions is necessary when small devices are used so that, incidentally, communication lines running in the exact same direction as the scanning is performed are the number of common satellites at the base station and at the point of measurement must not missed between the two scan lines.
 Since all the small GPRs used in the test had antennas with horizontal polarity, GPRs may not notice the metal utility networks with good conductivity running in the same direction directly under the radar.